Pinpoint tests — car equipped with OSC

 Go to A5

-A4: OSC TRANS - DRIVE MODE CHECK (DRIVING MODE FOR GEARBOX)
+A4: CHECKING THE OSC TRANS - DRIVE MODE (TRANSMISSION DRIVING MODE)

-• Does the transmission upshift and downshift or engage/disengage the torque converter when commanded?
+• Does the transmission upshift and downshift or engage/release the torque converter when commanded?

 Yes

 CLEAR all DTCs.
-Carry out a road test to see if the problem is still present.
+Perform a road test to see if the problem is still present.
 If the problem is still present.
-For more information, refer to Symptom Diagnosis available in this section. to diagnose shifting or torque converter related problems.
+For more information, refer to Symptom-Based Diagnostics in this section to diagnose shifting or torque converter related problems.

 No